dfinity/portal/docs/developer-docs/integrations/sns/get-sns/testflight.md

 quill sns --canister-ids-file ./sns_canister_ids.json --pem-file $PEM_FILE make-upgrade-canister-proposal --summary "This proposal upgrades test canister." --title "Upgrade test canister." --url "https://example.com/" --target-canister-id $CID --wasm-path "./.dfx/local/canisters/test/test.wasm" $DEVELOPER_NEURON_ID > upgrade.json quill send upgrade.json | grep -v "^ *new_canister_wasm"
 ```
-Unless you run the testflight against mainnet, pass `--insecure-local-dev-mode` as an additional argument to `quill send`.
+Unless you run the testflight against the mainnet, pass `--insecure-local-dev-mode` as an additional argument to `quill send`.

 You can omit `grep -v "^ *new_canister_wasm"` above to see the new WASM binary in the output.
 Note that the output then contains the entire WASM binary and can be huge!